cwncyberinc/FBCTF/FBCTF-Challenge-Overview.md

 The FBCTF platform also allows for hints, which may be provided by the organizer.
 In some cases, hints will be in the problem description.
 In other cases, you will see a hint button below the challenge.
 If there is no hint penalty, clicking on the hint button will display the hint.
 If there is a penalty, the penalty will be displayed on the button, and you can pay the penalty to access the hint, if you have enough points to do so.

-For samples of challenges and quizzes, please see the "demo_levels" file in this repository.
+For samples of challenges and quizzes, please see the [demo_levels] (https://github.com/facebook/fbctf/tree/master/demo_levels) file in this repository.